Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 On the other hand, we have non-monetary rewards leveraging intrinsic motivation.
 When we’re intrinsically motivated to achieve something, we’re after the good feelings we get from aligned values, positivity, and growth.

 When we think of non-monetary rewards, we might think of winning a title like Employee of the Month.
-However, the most popular picks center around fostering professional growth and supporting our total well-being.
+On the contrary, the most popular picks center around fostering professional growth and supporting our total well-being.
+They are what take a basic benefits package to a holistic total rewards strategy.

 They can cost the company some money, but aren’t financially focused.